JFM-TFM/IAMScanner/README.md

 # IAMScanner
-Scanner of AWS IAM Credentials
+Scanner of AWS IAM Credentials and risk scoring